 Prerequisite or Corequisite: SUR120

-Focuses on the following surgical specialties: ophthalmology, plastic, neurosurgery, thoracic surgery, peripheral vascular, cardiovascular, organ and tissue recovery, and pediatric surgery.
+Focuses on organ and tissue recovery and the following surgical specialties: ophthalmology, plastic, neurology, thoracic, cardiothoracic, peripheral vascular, cardiovascular, genitourinary, orthopedic, and pediatric.

 Prerequisites: SUR120, SUR125

 The rationale for use of specific drugs, their therapeutic effects, major side effects on the surgical patient, and how these drugs may alter or influence surgical intervention are defined.
 Emphasis is on the role and responsibilities of the surgical technologist regarding pharmaceuticals in the operating room.

 Students apply the didactic and laboratory skills learned throughout the program to the clinical setting, gain clinical work experience in surgical procedures and operating room practices, and also have the opportunity to scrub on surgical cases in various surgical specialties.

 Prerequisites: Completion of first four quarters and departmental approval

 Students focus on integrating the skills learned throughout the program with the work experience.
 Research assignments required.